OpenSeizureDetector/OpenSeizureDatabase/Data_Structure.md

       * subType:  Event subType
       * userId:  User ID of user who created the event.
       * osdAlarmState: 0=OK, 1=WARNING, 2=ALARM, 5=Manual Alarm
-      * dataJSON:  a JSON encoded string of data describing the OpenSeizureDetector state at the time of the event.
-The fields in dataJSON are:
-        *  dataTime - date/time of the event in dd-mm-yyyy hh:mm:ss format
-        *  dataTimeStr - as data time but in yyymmddThhmmss format
       *  batteryPc - watch battery charge state (%)
       *  alarmState - 0=OK, 1=WARNING, 2=ALARM, 5=Manual Alarm
       *  alarmPhrase - text version of alarmState
       *  sdMode - not used
       *  sampleFreq - accelerometer sample frequency in Hz (should be 25 Hz)
       *  analysisPeriod - not used
       *  alarmFreqMin - lower frequency limit of ROI (Hz)
       *  alarmFreqMax - upper frequency limit of ROI (Hz)
       *  alarmThresh - absolute power threshold to enable seizure detection.
       *  alarmRatioThresh - ratio of ROI / whole spectrum power that will rigger an alarm (actually ratio*10, so 57 means 5.7).
       *  hrAlarmActive - boolean to state if the Heart Rate alarm was enabled at the time of the event.
       *  hrAlarmStanding - boolean to state if the heart rate alarm was standing at the time of the event.
       *  hrThreshMin - lower threshold to generate a heart rate alarm (bpm)
       *  hrThreshMax - upper threshold to generate an alarm (bpm)
       *  o2SatAlarmActive - bolean to state if the oxygen saturation alarm is enabled.
       *  o2SatAlarmStanding - boolean to state if the oxygen saturation alarm was standing at the time of the event.
       * o2SatThreshMin - lower threshold to generate an oxygen saturation alarm (%)
       * dataSourceName - the OpenSeizureDetector data source in use to generate the event.
       * watch Part No - manufacturer's part number of the watch in use.
       *  watchSdName - name of the watch app in use.
       * watchFwVersion - firnware version of the watch being used.
       * watchSdVersion - version numner of the watch app being used.
       * datapoints:  An array of datapoint objects, where each datapoint represents a 5 second period.
 Each datapoint object contains the followning fields:
-         * accMean, accsd, categoryId - not used
-         * created, updated: date/time the data point was crated or updated.
         * dataTime: the date time of the datapoint in yyyy-mm-ddThh:mm:ssZ format.
         * eventId: The ID of the event associated with this datapoint.
         * hr:  Measured heart rate (bpm)
         * id:  data point ID (not unique)
-         * statusStr: not used.
         * userId - the ID number of the user who created the event.
-         * dataJSON - a json encoded string with the raw data for the data point.
-It contains a second field called dataJSON which contains the actual raw data and has the following fields:
-           * id - data point id (not unique)
-           * dataTime - yyyy-mm-dd hh:mm:ss
-           * dataTimeStr - yyymmddThhmmss
-           * maxVal, maxFreq - not used.
         * specPower - average power per bin over the whole spectrum.
         * roiPower - average power per bin over the region of interest frequencies.
         * roiRatio - 10*specPower/roiPower (compared to alarmRatioThresh value)
         * alarmState - 0=OK, 1=WARNING, 2=ALARM, 5=Manual Alarm
         * alarmPhrase - text version of alarmState
         * hr: measured heart rate (bpm)
         * o2Sat: measured oxygen saturation (%) (-1 = error)
         * simpleSpec: array of powers within 1 Hz bands between 0 and 10 Hz.
         * rawData: array of 125 accelerometer magnitude readings, followed by zeros
         * rawData3D: array of 3x125 accelerometer readings x1,y1,z1, x2,y2,z2, x3, y3, z3 etc.

-           * uploaded: not used.
+Note that some of the fields in the files may not pre present for data collected using older versions of OpenSeizureDetector, so the presence of a particular filed should be checked for each event used.